Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 **General**
 - The add-in has access to the data of the last run of Set-OutlookSignatures v4.14.0 and higher.
 - Microsoft is currently actively blocking access to roaming signatures for Outlook add-ins.
 The add-in will be updated as soon as this block has been removed.
+- The easiest way to test the add-in and its basic functionality is to use the taskpane.
+For specific debugging on Android and iOS, you need to use the DEBUG option in `run_before_deployment.ps1`.

 **Outlook on iOS**
 - Only mailboxes hosted in Exchange Online are supported.
 This is because the mobile APIs do not allow programmatic access to mailboxes hosted on-prem.